Chapter 3 Matter: Structure And Properties Very Short Answer Type:

 Question 9.
 Is there any gas in the Torricellian space?

-Answer: The empty space above the mercury level in the tube contains practically nothing but a negligible amount of mercury vapour and is known as Torricellian vacuum.
+Answer: The space above the mercury level in the tube contains practically nothing but a negligible amount of mercury vapor and is known as the Torricellian vacuum.

 Question 11.
 Is surface tension a vector quantity?